msarrias/exonize/README.md

 ## Documentation

-Please see the [Documentation][mkdocs] for  a full user guide and an introductory tutorial to the `exonize_analysis` module.
+Please see the [Documentation](https://msarrias.github.io/exonize/) for a full user guide and an introductory tutorial to the `exonize_analysis` module.

 ## Support